Lisa Armstrong

 Faculty – Assistant Professor

-Before coming to UC Berkeley, Armstrong was an associate professor at the Craig Newmark Graduate School of Journalism, where she taught for 12 years.
+Before coming to UC Berkeley, she was an associate professor at the Craig Newmark Graduate School of Journalism, where she taught for 12 years.
+She has also taught in several California state prisons and currently teaches journalism at the San Quentin Rehabilitation Center.

 PUBLICATIONS & OTHER WORK